patzly/grocy-android/app/src/main/assets/README.md

 ## Bugs

 - crash on batch activity after press back from "product edit" or "add to shopping list"
-- sort product groups and locations in filter menu alphabetically (stock and master products)

 ## Illustrations